COBRAPROsimulator/COBRAPRO/paper/paper.md

 ---

 # Summary
 COBRAPRO (**Co**-simulation **B**atte**r**y Modeling for **A**ccelerated **P**a**r**ameter **O**ptimization) is a physics-based battery modeling software with the capability to perform closed-loop parameter optimization using experimental data.
 COBRAPRO is based on the Doyle-Fuller-Newman (DFN) model [@doyle_modeling_1993], which is the most widely-accepted high-fidelity model that considers the lithium-ion transport and charge conservation in the liquid electrolyte and solid electrodes, and kinetics at the solid and liquid interface during lithium intercalation and deintercalation.
 Such physics-based models have found applications in battery design [@dai_graded_2016], [@couto_lithiumion_2023] and advanced battery management systems to ensure reliable and safe operation of electric vehicles [@kolluri_realtime_2020].
-The DFN model is characterized by several physical parameters, such as geometric, stoichiometric, concentration, transport, and kinetic, which are often unknown and need to be determined to accurately predict battery response under various usage scenarios.
-Direct measurements through cell tear-down experiments is a viable but labor-intensive process [@ecker_parameterization_2015a], [@schmalstieg_full_2018a], [@chen_development_2020].
+The DFN model is characterized by several physical parameters, such as geometric, stoichiometric, concentration, transport, and kinetic parameters, which are often unknown and need to be determined to accurately predict battery response under various usage scenarios.
+Direct measurements through cell tear-down experiments are a viable but labor-intensive process [@ecker_parameterization_2015a], [@schmalstieg_full_2018a], [@chen_development_2020].
 Furthermore, parameters obtained through experimental characterization may necessitate further calibration to ensure suitability for use in the DFN model [@chen_development_2020], since the model is a simplified representation of a real battery, assuming perfectly spherical particles, neglecting electrode heterogeneity, and considering internal dynamics in only one dimension.
 With COBRAPRO, users can noninvasively identify parameters for any given battery using readily available current-voltage data from a battery cycler.
 COBRAPRO optimizes the DFN parameters by minimizing the error between the simulated and experimentally observed data through an embedded parameter optimization routine.

 # Statement of need

-Even though parameter calibration/optimization is required to accurately predict the dynamical behavior of actual batteries, current DFN modeling tools lack the capability to perform parameter identification [@sulzer_python_2021] [@torchio_lionsimba_2016] [@smith_multiphase_2017] [@berliner_methods_2021].
+Even though parameter calibration is required to accurately predict the dynamical behavior of actual batteries, current DFN modeling tools lack the capability to perform parameter identification [@sulzer_python_2021] [@torchio_lionsimba_2016] [@smith_multiphase_2017] [@berliner_methods_2021].

 COMSOL Multiphysics&copy; [@comsol] is a commercially available finite element modeling software commonly used to simulate the DFN model.
 Although COMSOL lacks a built-in parameter identification feature, it was demonstrated that COMSOL's *LiveLink&trade; for MATLAB&copy;* can be used to establish communication between COMSOL and MATLAB for parameter optimization  [@pozzato_general_2023].
 This framework allows users to leverage the versatile suite of optimizers in MATLAB while running COMSOL to generate the model output.
 However, the expensive licensing fee and proprietary nature of COMSOL create barriers to public access, limiting collaboration and code reproducibility.